dvskhamele/WebinarPilot/replit.md

 **Schema-First Validation**: Zod schemas are used throughout the application for both client and server-side validation, ensuring data consistency and type safety across the entire stack.

 **Development Experience**: The setup prioritizes developer experience with hot reload, TypeScript support, and comprehensive tooling for both frontend and backend development.

+**Automated Content Discovery**: The platform features a comprehensive web scraping system that automatically discovers new webinars from major platforms (Eventbrite, Meetup, Devpost, Luma) triggered by user interactions such as category browsing, search queries, and webinar detail views.

+**SEO Content Flywheel**: An automated content generation system creates weekly listicles, how-to guides, and topic-based articles to drive organic traffic, with internal linking and structured data optimization for search engines.

+**Background Processing**: All scraping and content generation operations run asynchronously without impacting user experience, featuring intelligent caching, deduplication, and daily automation scheduling.